 No doubt if you’re reading this you’ll have heard a thousand times that you should be sure to understand what a business does before investing in it.
 I don’t think this is an absolute necessity for investing in general but for my approach it is.
 It is impossible to understand a business’s competitive position and the long term prospects of the market without understanding what it does.

 In my view the point is to understand is the customers’ perspective.
-Why do they need the product / service and how certain is it that they will still need this in 10 years time, or 20 years time?
+Why do they need the product or service and how certain is it that they will still need it in 10 years time, or 20 years time?
 This thought experiment can tell you quite a bit – I screen out a lot of shares simply on learning what the business does either because I am not comfortable I understand it well enough or because I am not sufficiently confident that the business or its market will endure into the future.

 Intellectual property is a common source of competitive advantage.
 There are many different types of IP including patent, brands, know how and data.
 Even if IP is not legally protected, there may be an advantage from the know-how, data and reputation that comes with being the first to develop a product or service that competitors may find difficult to replicate – a first mover advantage.
-Many of the businesses I invest in will have some sort of IP – to assess the competitive advantage it conveys what matters is how well difficult it is to imitate.
+Many of the businesses I invest in will have some sort of IP – to assess the competitive advantage it conveys what matters is how difficult it is to imitate.

 Brands are quite self explanatory and my thoughts on them are relatively straightforward.
 Stronger brands have fewer similar rivals, signal high quality rather than low price, are able to charge higher prices than their competitors without losing market share and typically have been around for longer.
 As an example, I believe Fevertree currently in my portfolio is a very strong brand as it has found a good niche with few rivals (premium mixer) and has been growing very strongly while charging a big premium for its product.
 Brands of ‘value’ products e.g. Boohoo in my portfolio, can also be good though I think are inherently weaker and more susceptible to competition as their low price point is a core part of the proposition.